 It's important to know what the call to action will be from your video.
 Do you want people to explore your site more, to reach out and contact you, or to donate money?
 Each one of these desired outcomes requires a different type of video to be successful.
 Be sure to consider your "so what" before you start your video project.

-We recently had a prospect tell us they want an overview video of their company that can be used online, in meetings, at trade shows, and in emails.
+We recently had a prospective video client tell us they want an overview video for their company that can be used online, in meetings, at trade shows, and in emails.
 That's a pretty good list, but the video may be presented differently for each audience.
-It's imperative that a producer know all the places you plan to show your video because what works online may not work at a trade show.
+It's important that a producer knows all the places you plan to show your video because what works online may not work at a trade show.

 5. How will this video help you generate revenue?

-Outside the nonprofit world, business-to-business organizations are using video as a communications or sales tool.
+Outside of the nonprofit world, business-to-business organizations are using video as a communications or sales tool.